wadud-abbasi/wadud-abbasi/README.md

 # Abdul Wadud Abbasi
-I have a bird barn at home and I love raising them a lot, but they make a huge mess when I give them a duck and bird bath
+I have a bird barn at home and I love raising them a lot, but they make a huge mess when I give them a duck and bird bath.
+Quack!

 ## Machine Learning Engineer